 15 Best Movies Ahead of Their Time

 Has it ever happened to you that you watched a movie and felt you’ve wasted two hours of your life, but then when you watch the same movie again after some years you hear yourself saying, Wait?
 Why am I feeling this movie is simply brilliant?
 Well, I had that moment when I watched Pulp Fiction.
 I hated that movie when I watched it for the first time.
-And when I watched it again after a few years, for the next two months I watched it at least four times a week.
+When I watched it again after a few years, for the next two months, I watched it at least four times a week.
 I was obsessed with it.

 So what changed?
 My perception?
 My thinking?
 It’s just that I was not yet ready for it then.